-The first important aspect of creating an effective billboard is making sure that it’s targeting a specific group of viewers.
+The first important aspect of creating effective billboard advertising is making sure that it’s targeting a specific group of viewers.
 Since such a wide variety of people will be exposed to it, it’s very tempting to try to advertise to everyone.
 Studies have shown that targeting a specific demographic using your billboard can often get the message across far more clearly than going after a broader group.
 Instead of a lot of people getting your message, it generally turns into no one hearing it.

 When you decide on a target group, you’ll know who you’re talking to.
 Once you know exactly who’s going to be listening, you know how to craft your message in a way that they’ll hear it.

 Too many words end up being too much information to remember.
 Don’t forget that people often see billboards when they’re driving or busy doing something else, so they don’t always have the chance to stop and read – even if they want to.
 Make sure you get your point across as quickly as possible.

 A good general rule is to use a maximum of six words on your billboard, as this is about the most that people can quickly take in.

 But, just because you can use six doesn’t mean that you have to.
 Using only one word can be great.
 Zero words can be amazing.

 Make Sure People Understand You